SoK: Machine Learning for Misinformation Detection: DISCUSSION

 RQ3: \textbf{Reproducibility.} We noted widespread code and data availability issues: Fewer than 30\% of our attempts to locate code \textit{and} data, or obtain this information from authors, were successful.
 The code and datasets we \textit{were} able to retrieve were frequently unusable or out of date.
 In fact, we were able to reproduce and replicate results on published \textit{and} current data for only one of our replication studies.
 In that single case, we found that the article-scoped method performed no better than random (0.50 accuracy) on a current, mixed-domain dataset (\Cref{sec:article_rep}).
-Additionally, for the significant number of methods that purported to detect false rumors on Twitter, the shutdown of the Twitter Academic API poses an existential risk to reproducibility of results and usefulness of dehydrated datasets.

 RQ4: \textbf{Generalizability.} Methods that were trained on single-source or single-domain datasets appeared to perform well on data from the same source, or within the same domain; these methods, unsurprisingly, performed poorly on multi-source or out-of-domain topics.
 These discrepancies are closely tied to undisclosed or uncontrolled-for data dependencies, which we discuss in RQ2.
-Though we did not attempt to test detection methods on out-of-scope data---e.g., we did not test claim-scoped methods on datasets of whole news articles---it seems unlikely that these methods would fare well in out-of-scope contexts, particularly in light of their already-poor performance on in-scope datasets.